 Are you practical and put together?

 This bob will hit right at your chin to show off your cheekbones and jawline.
 It adds definition to your face’s natural curves and makes you look younger.
 Layers are popular in short haircuts for women as they are created by cutting the hair at different lengths to give it a structured shape.
-These layers blend together for a neat overall look, unlike the tousled waves look we’ll talk about next.
+These layers blend together for a bold and structured look.
 This hairstyle is not a great choice for thick, voluminous hair because it will start to look like a helmet.

 This is a great haircut for someone who tends to be more organized and softer.
 Typically, it is going to fit a Type 4 personality the best-someone who is reflective, put together, and straightforward.
 Types 1 and 2 will likely be irritated with the upkeep, while a Type 3 will find this haircut feels at odds with their typical approach of more angular movements.